pamapa/callblocker/README.md

   - "from_domain":   "fritz.box"
   - "from_username": "your username"
   - "from_password": "your password"
-  - Make sure the account is enabled and the other fields ok ok for you
+  - Make sure the account is enabled and the other fields are ok for you

 ### Setup using an analog phone